DennisZheng411/SupportArticles-docs/support/azure/app-service/web-apps-deployment-faqs.md

 ## How do I set up continuous deployment for my App Service web app?

-You can set up continuous deployment from several resources, including Azure DevOps, OneDrive, GitHub, Bitbucket, Dropbox, and other Git repositories.
+You can set up continuous deployment from several resources, including Azure DevOps, GitHub, Bitbucket, Dropbox, and other Git repositories.
 These options are available in the portal.
 [Continuous deployment to App Service](/azure/app-service/deploy-continuous-deployment) is a helpful tutorial that explains how to set up continuous deployment.

 ## How do I troubleshoot issues with continuous deployment from GitHub and Bitbucket?